carlosalexismorales/Cryptocurrencies/README.md

 ## Project Overview

-The purpose of this project is to analyze cryptocurrency data using Unsupervised Machine Learning.
-The original cryptocurrency data from CryptoCompare is preprocessed using Pandas to fit Unsupervised Machine Learning models.
-A clustering algorithm is used to group data and hvPlot visualization are used to share results.
+Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.

+The purpose of this project is to preprocess cryptocurrency data to use in unsupervised machine learning.
+In order to group the crypotocurrencies, we use a clustering algorithm.
+We also use data visualizations to share our findings.
+This is done to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

 ## Challenge Overview